256lights/zb-docs/getting-started.md

 ## Importing the Source

-The `path` built-in function imports files for use in a derivation:
+The {lua:func}`path` built-in function imports files for use in a derivation:

 ```lua
 local src = path {